science-nature/DAPPER/README.md

   No, INSTEAD: capture key press and don't send to stdout

 * Bugs:
-    * On Windows: key listening for liveplotting: ncurses?
     * __name__ for HMM via inspect fails when running a 2nd, ≠ script.

 * EITHER: Rm *args, **kwargs from da_methods? (less spelling errors)